 Some slots don’t use paylines at all.
 In ‘cluster pays’ games like Golden Ticket 2, you need 5 or more of the same symbol in a cluster, meaning the symbols must be connected vertically or horizontally.
 In MegaWays slots, winning combos must still start from the 1st reel, but the symbols can be on any row.

 There are other ways to win when you play slots.
-We’ll cover the basics in a moment, and in more in our video slots guide.
-The most common is hitting 3 scatter symbols to trigger a Free Spins bonus or some other type of bonus feature.
+We’ll cover the basics in a moment, and there’s more detail about slots features in our other slots guides.
+The most common way to win is hitting 3 scatter symbols to trigger a Free Spins bonus or some other type of bonus feature.
 But ultimately, most of these features still rely on matching symbols on win lines.

 Slot features